BlaineDev/431-classes-2022/class04/README.md

 ## Announcements

-1.
-2.
+1. Feedback from the Minute Paper after Class 03 will be posted by class time.
-3. Here are ten more of the interesting or fun facts about you that you included in the [Welcome to 431 Survey](https://bit.ly/431-2022-welcome-survey).
+2. Here are ten more of the interesting or fun facts about you that you included in the [Welcome to 431 Survey](https://bit.ly/431-2022-welcome-survey).

 - I drove from Atlanta to Los Angeles and back on a road trip with friends (about 4400 miles, or 7000 kilometers.)
 - I am a big University of North Carolina basketball fan.